mikro-orm/mikro-orm/docs/unit-of-work.md

 ---
 ---

-# Unit of Work and transactions
+# Unit of Work and Transactions

 MikroORM uses the Identity Map pattern to track objects.
 Whenever you fetch an object from the database, MikroORM will keep a reference to this object inside its `UnitOfWork`.